NjodA/Medical-Appointment-No-Shows/README.md

 •	What is the percentage of patients diagnosed with diabetes, hypertension, alcoholism and disability?

-•	Is drinking alcohol a cause of missing appointments? “ Classification> Logistic Regression Model”
+•	Is drinking alcohol a cause of missing appointments?

 •	Do older patients more committed to medical schedules than others?